UPDATES! Stock Option Terms: What You Can Expect

 Exercise Periods Upon Termination of Employment

 As defined in the stock option plan, retirement typically allows a longer post-separation exercise period than termination of employment for other reasons.
-The most common definition of retirement allowing an extended post-termination exercise period tends to be age 55 with 10 years of service, though over half of the companies apply different measures.
+In Ayco's 2017–2018 survey, the most common definition of retirement allowing an extended post-termination exercise period tended to be age 55 with 10 years of service, though over half of the companies applied different measures.
 We counted 10 companies that provide a longer period to exercise vested options after normal retirement than after early retirement.

 |% of companies|